 Besides the 15mm Doubles league, separate competitions using 25mm figures are held each year, currently at Colwall, Herefordshire and Westbury, Wiltshire.

-Most players are from South-West England, South Wales and the West Midlands, but some travel from London and other parts of the country.
+Most players are from South-West England, South Wales and East Anglia, but some travel from other parts of the country.
 From 2007 numbers have fallen because of competition from other rules sets, but there is still plenty of enthusiasm for DBM.

 Also recommended is the Society of Ancients, which publishes a journal, Slingshot, about ancient and medieval military history and wargaming.
 See the Society’s web site at Home (soa.org.uk) for details of how to join, and information about competitions and other events including the DBM Doubles League.